Distance Education Program

 The University of Dubuque has offered a fully accredited distance Master of Divinity degree since 2007.
 This degree program allows you to take the majority of classes from home.

-The curriculum and faculty for the online M.Div. are the same as those in our residential program.
-Interaction with instructors and other students occurs through email, discussion boards, and by telephone.
+The curriculum and faculty for the online MDiv are the same as those in our residential program.
+Interaction with instructors and other students occurs through email, discussion boards, telephone, and video-conferencing.
 Small classes encourage an intimate and productive learning environment.

-Semesters begin with a two-week residential intensive in Dubuque followed by online courses.
+The first fall semester begins in July with online new student orientation, followed by the two-week August Residency Dubuque.
 This gives new students an opportunity to meet and interact with classmates and the professors who are responsible for your education.
-The friendships you’ll develop while taking your courses will last for years and your instruction will prepare you for a lifetime of service.
+The friendships you will develop while taking your courses will last for years and your instruction will prepare you for a lifetime of service.

 - Preach the Word of God with faithfulness and clarity.